Frequently Asked Questions

 If you have additional questions, please contact us.

-I want to start a community garden.
+I want to start a community garden on municipal land.
 How do I get started?

 The City provides detailed information on starting a community garden through the KCGN.
 Please follow the steps outlined in the Community Gardens and Edible Forest Application Process - the first step is to get in touch with us!